callerc1/dotfiles/README.md

-# Chris ❤ ~/
+# Chris ❤️🧡💛💚💙💜 ~/

 Dotfiles are all those files beginning with a "." in your user directory and make your system (particularly anything to do with the command line) work and look the way you want it.

 ## Installation

 ### Using Git and the bootstrap script

 You can clone the repository wherever you want.
 (I like to keep it in `~/.dotfiles`).

-The installation step requires the [XCode Command Line Tools](https://developer.apple.com/downloads), although you *should* be prompted to install these if you don't have them installed already.
+The installation step requires the [XCode Command Line Tools](https://developer.apple.com/downloads), although you _should_ be prompted to install these if you don't have them installed already.

 ```sh
 git clone https://github.com/callerc1/dotfiles.git ~/.dotfiles